 Every year, it can feel like we are fighting the same battle when keeping a commercial property’s lawn manicured.
 So, what’s the big fight?
 Wild violets and ground ivy.
 These two weeds are some of the toughest to kill and can make for a tiresome process of keeping them at bay year after year.

-If you’re looking to get rid of wild violets and work on the process of removing ground ivy, our team at Earth Development is here to help you banish these pesky weeds once and for all.
+If you’re looking to get rid of wild violets and work on the process of removing ground ivy, our team at Earth Development is here to help you banish these pesky weeds once and for all with help of our weed control services.
 It may not be a quick process, but knowing the ins and outs of controlling ground ivy can help better manage these recurrent weeds.

 What Do Wild Violets Look Like?